filakhtov/gentoo-use-docs/dev-libs/elfutils.md

 This flag can be safely disabled if kernel or modules aren't compressed using aforementioned formats.

+### debuginfod
+Pass the `--enable-debuginfod` and `--enable-libdebuginfod` options to the configure script.
+Enable `debuginfod` - a client/server utilities that automatically distribute elf, dwarf and source-code from servers to clients such as debuggers across HTTP.

+It is safe to disable this flag.

 ### lzma
 This flag enables `--with-lzma` configure option.
 Doing so will compile `libdwfl` with LZMA compression support.
 This is required for dealing with kernel image and modules compressed using LZMA or XZ.